Colin McLaren

-Colin McLaren is an Australian documentary filmmaker, crime writer and former police detective sergeant and task force team leader.
-A feature-length telemovie Underbelly Files: Infiltration about his life by Underbelly Productions, starring Sullivan Stapleton in the title role, aired in 2011 in Australia and other territories.
+Colin McLaren is an Australian documentary filmmaker, crime writer, and former police detective sergeant.
+His 2013 book JFK: The Smoking Gun, based on his theory about the assassination of U.S. president John F. Kennedy, was made into an award-winning documentary film.
+A feature-length telemovie Underbelly Files: Infiltration about his life, starring Sullivan Stapleton in the title role, aired in 2011.

 Police career

-McLaren reportedly joined the police academy at the age of 24 and worked in law enforcement during the 1980s and 1990s.
-When asked to join a covert surveillance unit, he began spying on drug importers and the ringleaders of organized crime, before going undercover and organizing covert sting operation.
-As a member of some of the most high-profile task forces in Australia, McLaren, as a suit and tie detective, worked on the Walsh Street murders of police constables Steven Tynan and Damian Eyre, the Mr Cruel child rapes, the murder of thirteen-year-old Karmein Chan, and the bombing of the Adelaide NCA police headquarters where he was task force leader.
-McLaren then went undercover, where for two years he infiltrated Australia's mafia in the guise of a money laundering art dealer, in what is still the largest undercover sting in Australian history.
+McLaren joined the police academy in New South Wales at the age of 24 and worked in law enforcement during the 1980s and 1990s.
+When asked to join a covert surveillance unit, he began spying on drug importers and the ringleaders of organised crime, before going undercover and organising a covert sting operation.

+As a member of Australian task forces, McLaren worked as a suit-and-tie detective.
+He contributed on the Walsh Street murders of police constables Steven Tynan and Damian Eyre, the Mr Cruel child rapes, the murder of thirteen-year-old Karmein Chan, and the bombing of the National Crime Authority offices in Adelaide, where he was task force leader.
+McLaren then went undercover, where for two years he infiltrated Australia's mafia in the guise of a money laundering art dealer.
 Eleven Mafia bosses received sentences of up to 13 years each for major drug trafficking and racketeering.
 He also went undercover for another year to gain evidence on the mafia responsible for the NCA bombing.
-Six Mafia members were jailed.

 He ended his police career as a permanent lecturer at the detective training school, his subjects being 'crime scene management' and 'field investigations'.

-After leaving police work, he developed his interest in Italian style gourmet food and wine, designing the Italian villa 'Villa Gusto' in the countryside in northeast Victoria, Australia.